 How Points Are Calculated On Your License

 A suspended license is typically due to either (1) unpaid traffic tickets or (2) accumulation of points due to traffic tickets that were paid without electing a driving school.
+This easily avoided mistake can put you in danger of going to jail.
+A traffic ticket lawyer will help you avoid point suspensions.

 Paying Traffic Tickets Can Put Points On Your License